 Daily dive excursions for qualified divers to Rarotonga’s best dive sites.

-We offer daily scuba dive tours seven days a week to the best dive sites around Rarotonga, departing either at 8:00 am or 12:30 pm.
+We offer daily scuba dive tours to the best dive sites around Rarotonga, departing either at 8:00 am or 12:30 pm.
 Most of the time we go out for two dives; however we also do single dives.
 Trip duration is around 4 hours for a two tank dive or 2.5 hours for single dives.

 For a more personalized dive experience we keep our groups smaller than any other dive shop on the island.
 This way we can cater better for the individual needs of our divers.
 The maximum number of divers per group is 5 plus our guide, however most of the time our dive groups are smaller.
 All scuba diving is done off our extremely stable custom built 5.3m Stabi-craft aluminium dive boat.
 We keep our boat on the trailer to be more flexible in choosing the best dive sites for the day.
 This way we can access all dive sites around Rarotonga with ease as we can launch the boat close to the site.